akvo/akvo-flow-docs/docs/topic/fieldapp/6-post-survey.rst

 Check SD card status
 --------------------
 After data collection, you need to check if there is enough space available on your SD card for your next field visit.
-How to do this, see Check SD card status.
+How to do this, see `Check SD card status <http://flow.readthedocs.org/en/latest/docs/topic/fieldapp/3-launching-app.html#check-sd-card-status.html>`_ .

 Clearing devices of data